Oven-bake Clay Chrysanthemum Easter Eggs by Craft Smart®

-The color schemes shown on the project eggs are:
+The colour schemes shown on the project eggs are:

-- A: White, Purple, Bright Green, Light Blue and Pink (5 colors)
+- A: White, Purple, Bright Green, Light Blue and Pink (5 colours)

-- B: White, Bright Green, Yellow and Green (4 colors)
+- B: White, Bright Green, Yellow and Green (4 colours)

-Step 1 Roll the conditioned white clay into a smooth ball, then into a short fat log shape.
+Roll the conditioned white clay into a smooth ball, then into a short fat log shape.
 Press the clay into a pancake thickness and begin to thin it out with the clay dedicated pasta machine on the widest setting.
-Keep rolling the clay thinner and thinner until you get to the #5 setting, about 1/32" thick.
-Trim ends straight so that your piece of clay is 10" long.
+Keep rolling the clay thinner and thinner until you get to the #5 setting, about 0.79 mm (1/32") thick.
+Trim ends straight so that your piece of clay is 25.4 cm (10") long.

-Step 2 Roll a 1/32" thick sheet of Purple (or the second listed color), trim to 10" long and lay it on top of the white sheet to secure them together.
+Roll a 0.79 mm (1/32") thick sheet of Purple (or the second listed colour), trim to 25.4 cm (10") long and lay it on top of the white sheet to secure them together.

-Step 3 Press the remaining two or three clay colors into separate little pancake thickness pads of clay, then pull thin random pieces off the edges and press them randomly on the top clay layer.
+Press the remaining two or three clay colours into separate little pancake thickness pads of clay, then pull thin random pieces off the edges and press them randomly on the top clay layer.

-Step 4 Carefully lift the decorated clay sheet and flatten it to approximately 1/8" thick with the acrylic roller (or pass it through the pasta machine on the widest setting) Roll the sheet into a jelly roll type log, from one end to the other, pressing the log ends inward occasionally to keep the roll the same width.
+Carefully lift the decorated clay sheet and flatten it to approximately 0.32 cm (1/8") thick with the acrylic roller (or pass it through the pasta machine on the widest setting.)
+Roll the sheet into a jelly roll type log, from one end to the other, pressing the log ends inward occasionally to keep the roll the same width.

-Step 5 Wrap a piece of folded paper over a credit card.
-Begin pressing the folded edge firmly into the log, stopping at the center.
+Wrap a piece of folded paper over a credit card.
+Begin pressing the folded edge firmly into the log, stopping at the centre.
 Turn the log ¼ turn and press another indentation.
 Repeat to make four equally spaced indentations.
 Continue making indentations lines between each impressed line, for a total of eight indentations around the cane.

-Step 6 Now you have a Chrysanthemum cane.
+Now you have a Chrysanthemum cane.
 Wait 15 minutes to let the clay cool down and become firmer, then cut the log in half to reveal your cane design.
-Roll only one half of the log to 5/8" diameter (if it larger then that size).
+Roll only one half of the log to 1.6 cm (5/8") diameter (if it is larger than that size).
 One end will distort, cut off just the distorted area and save for scraps.
 Wait another 30 minutes (or place the reduced log in the refrigerator for 10 minutes) so it is nice and firm.
-Note: Paper mache eggs may be constructed differently according to teach brand.
+Note: Paper mache eggs may be constructed differently according to each brand.
 Do a test run.
-Cover one egg with a thin layer of TLS, place it in the oven at 275° and leave for 15 minutes.
+Cover one egg with a thin layer of TLS, place it in the oven at 130° C (275°F) and leave for 15 minutes.
 Check to see if the paper pulls away from the egg.
 If so, follow the next two steps below (7 and 8).
 If your egg looks the same, you can skip Steps 7 and 8 below.
 Also, if the inner egg form melts or deforms, you will need to try a different brand of mache eggs or use real eggs with the insides blown out.